Analysis | The very selective effort to cast Biden’s Supreme Court pick as an affirmative action hire

 The editors of the National Review said, “In a stroke, [Biden] disqualified dozens of liberal and progressive jurists for no reason other than their race and gender.”

-Former Trump United Nations ambassador Nikki Haley tweeted:, “Would be nice if Pres Biden chose a Supreme Court nominee who was best qualified without a race/gender litmus test.”
+Former Trump United Nations ambassador Nikki Haley tweeted, “Would be nice if Pres Biden chose a Supreme Court nominee who was best qualified without a race/gender litmus test.”

 History, though, shows this is hardly a new thing — nor have such promises been determined to run afoul of the law.
-And, in fact, Haley appears to have said nothing when then-President Donald Trump signaled just two years ago that he had his own gender litmus test for a Supreme Court nomination.
+And, in fact, Haley appears to have said nothing when President Donald Trump signaled just two years ago that he had his own gender litmus test for a Supreme Court nomination.

 Nor is Trump the only recent GOP president to make such a pledge.
 In fact, two and potentially three of the last four Republican presidents did the same thing — with little sign of such conservative pushback.